Please take a moment to review the Clark College Transfer Checklist and then read through the information below.

 Ensuring Course Transferability

-Students should make sure that they are taking courses that will transfer to the institution that they will attend after leaving Clark College.
+Students should make sure they are taking courses that will transfer to the institution they will attend after leaving Clark College.
 Advisors can assist student in choosing courses that will transfer to other schools, although it is always the receiving institution that ultimately determines transfer equivalencies.
 Therefore, students are encouraged to connect with transfer school advisors in addition to Clark College advisors.
 Many universities, particularly those in this geographic area, will provide transfer equivalency guides to lead students in the right direction in terms of taking classes that are transferable.
 Please visit our Equivalency Guide page for more information.

 University Advising at Clark College